-- i.
-For U.S. government contracts, the fifty (50) states of the United States.
-The receipt shall be allocated to the City based on the ratio of San Francisco population over U.S. population as determined by the most recent U.S. census data as of the beginning of the tax year. - ii.
-For State of California governments contracts, the fifty-eight (58) California counties.
-The receipts shall be allocated to the City based on the ratio of San Francisco population over California population as determined by the most recent U.S. census data as of the beginning of the tax year.
+- D.E.
+If the location of the benefit of the service cannot be determined pursuant to subsection (d)(1)A., B., C., or CD., the location where the benefit of the service is received shall be in the City if the customer's billing address as indicated in the taxpayer's books and records is in the City. - E.F.
+Notwithstanding subsection (d)(1) DE., for services provided under U.S. or State of California government contracts, if the salelocation of the receipt of the benefit of the service cannot be assigned allocated pursuant to the method and substantiation rules under subsection (d)(1) A., B., C., or CD., such as when a contract cannot be disclosed and no information about the service is publicly available, then the benefit of the service is deemed received by: - For U.S. government contracts, the fifty (50) states of the United States.
+The receipt shall be assignedallocated to the City based on the ratio of San Francisco population over U.S. population as determined by the most recent U.S. census data as of the beginning of the tax year. - For State of California governments contracts, the fifty-eight (58) California counties.
+The receipts shall be assignedallocated to the City based on the ratio of San Francisco population over California population as determined by the most recent U.S. census data as of the beginning of the tax year. - F.G.Examples. - Benefit of the Service-Presumption, subsection (d)(1)A.i.a.

-G. Examples.

-- i.
-Benefit of the Service-Presumption, subsection (d)(1)A.i.a.
 Rental Property Corp owns one hundred (100) rental properties in the City and four hundred (400) rental properties in Town A, and contracts with Landscape Corp for landscape services for all the rental properties.
-Under the presumption at subsection (d)(1)A.i.a., the benefit of the service is received in both Town A and in the City because it predominately relates to real property located in both Town A and in the City. - ii.
-Benefit of the Service-Presumption, subsection (d)(1)A.i.a.
-Architecture Corp located in Town A contracts with Client Corp that has manufacturing plants in the City and Town B. Architecture Corp handles a major plant expansion for Client Corp concerning a manufacturing plant owned by its client in the City.
-Under the presumption at subsection (d)(1)Ai.a., regardless of where the Architecture Corp staff conduct their operations, the recipient of the service, Client Corp, receives all of the benefit of the service in the City because the service predominantly relates to Client Corp's manufacturing plant in the City. - iii.
-Benefit of the Service Presumption, subsection (d)(1)(A)i.b.
+TheUnder the presumption at subsection (d)(1)A.i.a., the benefit of the service is received in both Town A and in the City because it predominately relates to real property located in both Town A and in the City. - Benefit of the Service-Presumption, subsection (d)(1)A.i.a.
+Architecture Corp located in Town A contracts with Client Corp that has manufacturing plants in the City and Town B. Architecture Corp handles a major plant expansion for Client iii.
+Benefit of the Service - Presumption, subsection (d)(1)(A)i.b.
 For a flat fee, Logistics Corp located in Town A contracts with Customer Corp to arrange for the pickup and delivery of Customer Corp's goods between Town B and the City.
-For the purposes of this example, assume that Logistics Corp is not a for-hire motor carrier of property, a household goods carrier, or
+For the purposes of this example, assume that Logistics Corp is not a for-hire motor carrier of property, a household goods carrier, or otherwise exempt from the gross receipts tax.
+Within the contract these is also a provision for warehousing, repackaging, and other services performed in Town B with separately stated fees.
+The fees for these warehousing, repackaging, and other services are allocated independently from the fees for the services to move the goods from Town B to the City.
+Under the presumption at subsection (d)(a)(A)i.b., the benefit of both services is received in the City because the services predominantly relate to tangible personal property that was delivered to the City.

+Corp concerning a manufacturing plant owned by its client in the City.
+RegardlessUnder the presumption at subsection (d)(1)Ai.a., regardless of where the Architecture Corp staff conduct their operations, the recipient of the service, Client Corp, receives all of the benefit of the service in the City because the service predominantly relates to Client Corp's manufacturing plant in the City.